 booklet or factsheet contains information on side effects.

 and Healthcare products Regulatory Agency (MHRA)

-answers about side effects is a leaflet produced by the MHRA for
+effects is a leaflet produced by the MHRA for the public.

 Please note that we are unable to offer advice on individual cases.
 Please see our